-The alternative solution to PES for voluntary conservation proposed in the study is the acquisition of lands with native vegetation by private entities or the third sector for specific conservation purposes, thus dissociating the cost of voluntary conservation from the opportunity cost of land for soybean cultivation or cattle raising.
+The alternative solution to PSA for voluntary conservation proposed in the study is the acquisition of lands with native vegetation by private entities or the third sector for specific conservation purposes, thus dissociating the cost of voluntary conservation from the opportunity cost of land for soybean cultivation or cattle raising.

 While both approaches rely on a robust property rights framework, there are significant differences between them.
 For example, land purchases can have market side effects, such as higher prices due to changes in supply and demand, which can ultimately undermine conservation goals.
-PES, on the other hand, can also impact local labour and land markets, and are influenced by changes in agricultural productivity and the appreciation of fallow land values.
-It is essential to analyse the relationship between "program quality" and price.
-In both solutions, the permanence and additionality of the program could be guaranteed by requiring the conversion of the area into a RPPN.
-However, this option has disadvantages, such as low adherence by landowners to a PES that requires the conversion of the area into a private reserve compared to a traditional program.
-In addition, there are restrictions on the options for economic use permitted in this type of conservation unit, limited to scientific research activities and visits for tourism. recreational, and educational purposes.
+PES, on the other hand, can also impact local labor and land markets, and are influenced by changes in agricultural productivity and the appreciation of fallow land values.
+It is essential to analyze the relationship between "program quality" and price.
+In both solutions, the permanence and additionality of the program could be guaranteed by requiring the conversion of the area into a Private Natural Heritage Reserve (RPPN).
+However, this option has disadvantages, such as low adherence by landowners to a PSA that requires the conversion of the area into a Private Natural Heritage Reserve (RPPN) compared to a traditional program.
+In addition, there are restrictions on the options for economic use permitted in this type of conservation unit, limited to scientific research activities and visits for tourism, recreational, and educational purposes.
 Therefore, in the solution of acquiring land for voluntary conservation, the option of converting the area into a Private Reserve for Sustainable Development (RPDS) was also considered.